RamenBucket/twitch-chess/README.md

 3. In your python virtual enviornment (I used [Anaconda](https://www.anaconda.com/)), run `$ pip install -r requirements.txt`.

-4. cd into the cloned directory and start the bot by entering `python twitchchess.py`.
+4. cd into the cloned directory and start the bot by entering `$ python twitchchess.py`.

 # Commands (for Twitch chat):
 `!init [color] [time]` - For this command, color is either "black" or "white" and time must be between 15 and 1800 seconds.
 By default, color is white and time is 15.